lackovic/notes/Ruby on Rails/README.md

 # Using your global version of Rails:
 rails c

+# Testing out some code without changing any data:
+# (modifications will be rolled back on exit)
+rails c --sandbox

 # Using the local version of Rails defined in your Gemfile:
 bundle exec rails c
 ```